 The classification of land use is an important aspect of the Land Use Element of the Murray Comprehensive Plan.
 The land use classes were changed in the 2002 Land Use Element from those used in the 1990 Comprehensive Plan.
 The land use classes in the 1990 plan were the same as those used for land use inventories in 1961, 1972, 1976, and 1978.
-Table LU-1 shows the changes in the land use classes made in the 2002 plan and also used in the land use inventory conducted in 2008.
+Table LU-1 shows the changes in the land use classes made in the 2002 plan and also used in the land use inventory conducted in 2008 and 2022.

-As shown in Table LU-1, the 2002 plan divided the residential class into 5 separate classes, single family, two-family, multi-family, congregate living, and manufactured housing.
+As shown in Table LU-1, residential class was divided into 5 separate classes, single family, twofamily, multi-family, congregate living, and manufactured housing.
 The commercial category stayed the same.
 The industrial class was divided into two classes, warehousing and manufacturing.
 The public, semi-public class was divided into four classes, public use, semi-public use, education, and utilities.
 The agriculture and streets classes stayed the same, except streets was renamed to transportation.